MimisLovesToProgram/ProjectBrowser/README.md

-Hi there!
-In this project, you can browse a collection of smaller and bigger projects with a wide variety of themes, made originally by me.
-This is just a short guide about what you need to know to be able to navigate in this project:
-- If you need to know what a project you are browsing is, type "help", and the project's index shown when browsing.
-E.g.: help 1
+The documentation provides a clear guide on how to use the Project Browser.
+It covers the available commands, their usage, and special notes.
+Here are the key points from the documentation:

+- Use "help" to get information about a specific project.
+    Example: help 1 (to get information about project 1)
-- If you want to stop browsing, type "exit".
+- Type "exit" to stop browsing and exit the browser.
-- If you want to try a project out, type "run", and the project's index.
-E.g.: run 5.
-This will also clear the screen before running.
-- If you want to clear the screen, type "clear".
-This will also show all projects available to browse, once the screen has been cleared.
+- Use "run" to execute a project.
+    Example: run 5 (to run project 5)
+- "clear" clears the screen and displays available projects.
-- If you want to check the projects available to see, without deleting the current history, type "show".
+- "show" lists projects without clearing the screen.
-- If the project's results are stored in a file, type "results", and the project's index.
-E.g.: results 7
+- "results" shows a project's results file.
+    Example: results 7 (to view the results of project 7)
+- "empty" clears a project's results file if one exists.
+    Example: empty 4 (to empty the result file of project 4)
-- If you opened this guide from the command line or file manager, you can open it from the browser as well by typing just "help".
+- You can open the browser's documentation with just "help".

-That's all you need to know.
-Have fun browsing!
+**Usage:**

+The Project Browser is a powerful tool for exploring and running my projects.
+Users can easily navigate through different projects, view their descriptions, and execute them.
+The clear and concise documentation ensures that users can make the most of this tool.